Since 2017

 Step 3

-4. Cut young zucchini into medium cubes (2-3 cm).
-DO NOT peel skin (helps maintain cube shape during stewing; young zucchini has no seeds at all).
+4. Cut the young zucchini into medium cubes (never peel the skin – it helps the pieces keep their shape, and zucchini this young have no seeds at all).

 Step 4